jbursakowska/SpringMVC_WebForms/README.md

 # WebForms - A Spring MVC technology demo
-PizzaShack is a Eclipse Nano project that allows to display web forms as well as capture data from form submissions.
+SpringMVC_WebForms is a Eclipse Nano project that allows to display web forms as well as capture data from form submissions.

 ## Contents